enmendez/BudgetBunny/README.md

 *Hopping towards a brighter future!*

 ## Inspiration
 Budgeting can be daunting.
 According to [Debt.org](https://www.debt.org/faqs/americans-in-debt/demographics/), 90% of Americans have some form of debt.
 Despite the impact income has on livelihood and mental well-being, many people struggle to manage their finances well.
-Therefore raising awareness about financial literacy and responsible financial decisions is imperative.
+Therefore raising awareness about financial literacy and responsible financial decisions is an important issue for us to tackle.

 ## What It Does
 We created BudgetBunny--an interactive, budget-tracking and saving app.
-Users are incentivied to save portions of their income as they gain experience points to level-up their cute bunny avatar.
+Users are incentivied to save portions of their income as, in exchange, they gain experience points to level-up their cute bunny avatar.

 ## How We Built It
-For backend, we used Django and Python.
+For the btackend, we used Django and Python.
 We used Django to process user requests and interact with a Neon Tech database.
-Python was used for the main menu option and receiving user input.
+Python was used to code the main menu option and receiving user input.
 HTML, CSS, and Javascript was used for the frontend.
+Additionally, FireAlpaca was used to create the images and gifs for the budget buddys.

 ## Challenges We Faced
-One of our main challenges was being overly ambitious.
-A good portion of our time was spent trying to connect bank account to our website to collect user data in real time.
-Additionally, we had issues with the server and the CSS files we use to style each webpage.
+We faced several challenges throughout the project.
+One of our main challenges came from being overly ambitious.
+A good portion of our time was spent struggling to connect bank account to our website to collect user data in real time, which we ended up dropping.
+Additionally, we had a few issues with the webpages.
+When running the server, the HTML files would fail to load the CSS stylesheets.
+One of the
-Getting used to Github and downloading the frameworks we needed on the terminal proved to be challenging as well.
+HTML files for the website went missing as well.
+In terms of setting up the project, getting comfortable with Github and downloading the frameworks we needed on the terminal proved to be challenging as well.

 ## Accomplishments We're Proud Of
-This was the first hackathon experience for most of our group members, and it was the first time all of us had to work within a group to create a coding project.
-We had a short amount of time to learn what we wanted to do and how to code it, and we were able to pish through despite all that!
-We had so many creative ideas we explored, and we were adventerous with every challenge.
-A lot of us met for the first time at Pearl Hacks, and we worked collaboratively and encouraged each other.
+Pearl Hacks 2026 is the first hackathon experience for most of our group members, and it was the first time all of us had to create a coding project working as a group.
+We had a limited amount of time to learn what we wanted to do and how to code it, and we were able to push through despite it all!
+We had so many creative ideas, and we were adventerous with every challenge and opportunity!
+A lot of us met for the first time at Pearl Hacks, and we worked collaboratively and supported each other through each obstacle.

 ## What We Learned